palantir/gradle-baseline/README.md

 - `ClassInitializationDeadlock`: Detect type structures which can cause deadlocks initializing classes.
 - `ConsistentLoggerName`: Ensure Loggers are named consistently.
 - `PreferImmutableStreamExCollections`: It's common to use toMap/toSet/toList() as the terminal operation on a stream, but would be extremely surprising to rely on the mutability of these collections.
 Prefer `toImmutableMap`, `toImmutableSet` and `toImmutableList`.
 (If the performance overhead of a stream is already acceptable, then the `UnmodifiableFoo` wrapper is likely tolerable).
+- `ConsistentOverrides`: Ensure values are bound to the correct variables when overriding methods

 ### Programmatic Application